-Further, at the employee's request, the Employer shall not unreasonably deny the removal from the employee's file of disciplinary documents (other than harassment and/or respectful workplace policies as stated above) resulting in suspension(s) twenty-four (24) months after being issued unless there is a recurrence of the problem or a similar incident during the twenty-four (24) month period.

-- (f) The Employer agrees, upon discharge of an employee, to notify the Union Office within seven (7) calendar days. - (g) For all violations of Employer policy, the Employer must impose discipline no later than thirty (30) days from the date of the incident or date that USH management has knowledge of the incident, whichever is later.
+- (e) All disciplinary documents, excluding any level of discipline involving violations of the Employer's harassment and/or respectful workplace policies, and excluding any discipline resulting in suspension(s) or termination, shall be considered stale and may not be used as the basis of progressive discipline imposed twenty-four (24) months after being issued unless there is a recurrence of the problem or a similar incident during the twenty-four (24) month period.
+The twenty-four (24) months shall be extended by any amount of time the employee was on a leave of absence during such period. - (f) The Employer agrees, upon discharge of an employee, to notify the Union Office within seven (7) calendar days. - (g) For all violations of Employer policy, the Employer must impose discipline no later than thirty (30) days from the date of the incident or date that USH management has knowledge of the incident, whichever is later.
 In cases of sexual harassment or discrimination this deadline shall be sixty (60) calendar days.
 The Union will consider the Employer's requests for extensions of these time limits.